AuthEceSoftEng/thesis-big-softeng-data/kafka-flink-cassandra-integration/README.md

 After running the command above you should be able to see the following:
 - The python integration script "num-of-events-per-type.py" as a Flink job committed for execution in the Flink UI at localhost:8081.
-- The number of occurences of events per type in the topic event-count calculated from the initial raw-events stream at localhost:8080.
+- The number of occurences of events per type in the topic event-count calculated from the initial raw-events stream at localhost:8080.<br>

+To terminate the pyflink job, you can select "Cancel job" in the Flink UI at localhost:8081.